madhumitamukherjee/zero_detector_mealy_machine/README.md

-# This is the code of Mealy Type FSM for Zero crossing detector.
+# This is the code of mealy type FSM for zero crossing detector.